seesmof/Biblija-Kulisha/Plan.md

 - [x] Copy all 66 Books from Bolls.Life into USFM
 - [x] Check files integrity: compare chapters with original first and last words; check chapter numbers
 - [x] Place each tag on new line
+- [ ] Fix general typos: remove * symbols, double spaces, and extra dots
-- [ ] Fix typos: read through each verse in each chapter of each Book and check for any typos
+- [ ] Fix specific typos: check each verse manually
 - [ ] Add WJ tags for JESUS' Words in red
 - [ ] Add ND tags for LORD's Name in small caps
 - [ ] Add QT tags for OT quotes in NT